johnoos/joco-music-theory-repo-doc/_includes/01-docn-mkt-reqs-arch-tools.md

 The workspace is the MAC folder level corresponding to a github repository, and therefore the level at which a git push occurs.
 Folder names at this level end with **-wspace**. folder contains the .git repository.

 A webapp folder is at the level where npm commands are executed, such as 'npm init', 'npm start' and 'npm build'.

+### Data Management
+The certificates displyed in the credentials section of the web app constitutes 'data'.
+These PDF documents are stored on the folder of the MAC laptop that is backed up to Google Drive (gdrive) with the Google Backup and Sync app.
+On gdrive, the respective documents are 'shared', and the public links are used in the react.js code.

 ### Tools

 The following categories of tools for website development are discussed.